 I made 2 pieces of work with Ant Hampton (Rotozaza), who is now based in Brussels.
 We made Romcom in 2003 and Hello for Dummies in 2010-11.
 He is an artist who experiments with sound and very worth looking into.
 I think a couple of his later pieces have employed binaural sound.

-We spoke to a member of the London Wildlife Trust and they told us about the history of the area: controversies around its ownership, the modern developments around the area and a successful petition that was created in the late 20th century to protect the area and its wildlife.
-This all resonated with our ideas for the broadcast - especially the concept of anthropocentrism and alternatives such as ecocentrism.
-We are hoping to record an interview with someone from the LWT.
+We spoke with a member of London Wildlife Trust and they told us about the rich history of the area.
+Controversies around ownership, modern developments in the area, a successful petition in the late 20th century to protect the area and its wildlife.

 Binaural Audio Test ###

 Hunting sound (password: ###):